Govt To Challenge SCP Order For Full Court - UrduPoint

 Attorney General for Pakistan (AGP) Mansoor Usman Awan informed the court that the Federal Government has decided to challenge the court order of the two-member bench headed by Justice Mansoor, regarding convening of a Full Court and interpretation of 191A about the jurisdictions of the regular and the constitutional Benches.
 In that judgment, the Court has asked the Chief Justice of Pakistan to convene a full court for an authoritative judgment in this regard.

-Justice Muhammad Ali Mazhar inquired if the court can go ahead in the Costume Duty case when Justice Mansoor Ali Shah has ordered to fix the case before him?
+Justice Muhammad Ali Mazhar inquired if the court can go ahead in the Custom Duty case when Justice Mansoor Ali Shah has ordered to fix the case before him?

 Justice Jamal Mandokhail observed that independence of judiciary is not the concern of only a few.
 Everyone wants the judiciary to be independent.
 Nobody should worry about the independence of judiciary.
 Nothing bad is going to happen.
 He further remarked that one judge recused from the three-member bench.
 In such a situation how the bench can continue to order fixing of a particular case before a particular bench?